matteosaponati/spontaneous-gamma-circuit/README.md

 all the simulations use [Python 3.8].
 The scripts require [numpy] and [matplotlib].

 ## usage
-The project has a pip-installable package.
+the project has a pip-installable package.
 How to set it up:

 - `git clone` the repository
 - `pip install -e . `

 ## structure

-The modules of the package are in `utils/`.
+the modules of the package are in `utils/`.

 * `main` <br/>
 (default args as in the paper)<br/>